Mustafa-RS/VSD_FPGA_Workshop/README.md

 These are a series of open-source FPGA IPs using open-source Skywater 130nm PDK & OpenFPGA framework.

-to do timing analysis, just like with general OpenFPGA, all we need to do is define CLK constraints on sdc file.
+To do timing analysis, just like with general OpenFPGA, all we need to do is define CLK constraints on sdc file.
 Since SOFA automates much of the OpenFPGA scripts we just add --sdc_file "path to file".sdc in the pre-existing script.

 Then we run the general command: make runOpenFPGA